zaps166/QMPlay2/README.md

 - VDPAU, VA-API and CUVID has its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".
 - CUVID requires FFmpeg 3.1 or higher for H264 and HEVC support (requirement during compilation)!
 - H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.
-- VideoToolBox doesn't support deinterlacing and it is in currently in experimental state.
+- VideoToolBox doesn't support deinterlacing.

 ## Deinterlacing